-- A plastic container (e.g., Tupperware) with holes drilled in the lid.
+- A lidded, plastic container with holes drilled in the lid

-- In a room far away from where you’re working, using disposable gloves, apply two drops of oil to each Q-tip.
-Place the scented Q-tips in the glass jar.
+- In a room far away from where you’re working with your dog, wear disposable gloves as you apply two drops of essential oil to each cotton swab.
+Place the scented cotton swabs in the glass jar.

-- Take the gloves off by turning them inside out, roll them in a newspaper, and put them in a trash can outside immediately (see right).
+- Take the gloves off by turning them inside out, roll them in a newspaper, and put them in a trash can outside immediately.

-- Using your tweezers, take a Q-tip out of the jar and put it in the scent vessel.
+- Using your tweezers, take a cotton swab out of the jar and put it in the scent vessel.

 - Place your tweezers in a plastic bag and seal.

-(After the training session, you can reuse Q-tips if your dog doesn’t drool and if food or soil doesn’t contaminate them.)
+After the training session, you can reuse the cotton swab if your dog doesn’t drool, and if food or soil doesn’t contaminate them.